18 May 2026

 (this is a complete list.)

-Selves, long exposure
+Selves, prolonged exposure

 04 March 2026